 sudo apt install ufw

-If you configured a custom SSH port, use the port number instead:
+If you configured a custom SSH port, allow that TCP port instead:

 sudo ufw allow 2222/tcp